read-0nly/LEDController/README.md

 Bluetooth FF:FF:FF:FF:FF:FF;99999999999999;HappyLighting;False

 The format is "NAME;ADDRESS;PROTOCOL;HIDDEN".
 One device per line.
-Setting the last value to "True" will make it so the BLE watcher immediately if ors that device if it's seen - a way to get rid of recurring devices that aren't your lights.
+Setting the last value to "True" will make it so the BLE watcher immediately ignores that device if it's seen - a way to get rid of recurring devices that aren't your lights.
 Some devices rotate their address so they'll keep popping up - i don't have a good solution for that atm.